brian1917/vcodeMitigationExpire/README.md

 ## Description
 Utility designed to be run as on a regular cadence (e.g., weekly cron job) to expire mitigations.
 The types of mitigations, expiration references, and other settings are controlled in a JSON config file.
+Executables for Windows and Mac are available for users that don't want to build from source.

 ## Third-party Packages
 github.com/brian1917/vcodeapi